thetonyrom/thetonyrom.github.io/index.md

 ![avatar](/assets/images/ava_crop.jpeg){: #avatar }

 Hi!
-My name is Tony and I am an awesome full stack web developer.
+My name is Tony and I am an experienced full stack web developer.
-I am 26, have strong mathematical background and 5+ years of IT development experience.
+I am 26, have a strong mathematical background and 5+ years in the field.
 Special concentration in Ruby language.
 Skilled in all phases of the software development lifecycle.

 ## /tech\_stack